broadinstitute/wfl/docs/md/staged-source.md

 `Terra DataRepo` source polls a `dataset.table`'s row metadata table for newly ingested rows.
-It snapshots those rows for downstream processing by an `Executor.` The `Terra DataRepo` source can only read inputs from a single table.
+It snapshots those rows for downstream processing by an `Executor`.
+The `Terra DataRepo` source can only read inputs from a single table.

 When you `start` the workload, the `Terra DataRepo` source will start looking